frgfm/tech-brewing/_posts/2022-05-27-laptop-selection.md

 - wifi: 11ac vs 11ax
 - screen: 15' --> FHD (1080p)
 - compat with ubuntu
+- keyboard layout

+### Where to buy it

+At least compare: the manufacturer site, and your favorite tech product store website Highly highly suggested: type your desired laptop model on search engine

+WARNING: for each model, there might be different configurations.
+Ensure this is the same that you benchmarked (or more favorable)

 ## Let's take a recent example